 Cwm Farm Pork & Laverbread Salami (£6) – This was a beautiful snack influenced by the Welsh delicacy.

 Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers were very good, the roe was beautifully piped too.

 Burrata Beetroot and Gooseberries (£10) – Burrata was super creamy and was lifted by the sweet earthy beets, the sharpness comes from what appears to be a red gooseberry compote.
 All tasted wonderful, here are the front and rear views of the dish:

 Lamb Cutlets, Anchovy, Mint & Parsley (£12).
 This was the best starter I tasted, every bite was juicy, succulent and the boys combined the holy trinity of seasonings that enhanced the lamb.
 You know something is very good when your mouth waters when writing about it!

 Grilled Scottish Langostines, Rosemary & Lardo.
 The flavour of those were delicate, subtle and delicious – enriched with the lardo.
-Pure langoustine porn.
+Pure langoustine porn was what it was.

-Ribeye of 12 Year Old Galician Dairy Cow (to share) (£80).
-I could argue that this is the best ribeye in London right now, try for yourself and see how sweet that beef is, how flavourful every mouthful will be and you’ll keep going back for more & more.
-Accompany it with; sautéed spinach, roasted pickled onions, pink fir potatoes with melted Tunworth cheese topped with whole grain mustard dressing and you WILL thank for me it later.
+Ribeye of 12 Year Old Galician Dairy Cow was intended for sharing (£80).
+I could argue that this is the best ribeye in London right now, try for yourself and see how sweet that beef is, how flavourful every mouthful can be and how it keeps going back for more & more.
+Accompany it with; sautéed spinach, roasted pickled onions, pink fir potatoes covered in melted Tunworth cheese, topped with whole grain mustard dressing and you WILL thank for me it later.

 Lemon Tart (£8).
 It wasn’t shabby but neither was it memorable.
 But was devoured nonetheless.